 Progress Reports provide details of Orica's cleanup progress against the Voluntary Management Proposal (VMP), and associated Groundwater Remediation and Management Plan.
 In 2017 the frequency of groundwater and surface water monitoring was reduced from quarterly to biannual.

 Groundwater Remediation Strategy Reviews

 Orica conducts a review of the Botany Groundwater Remediation Strategy every three years, involving at least three international industry experts, local consultants, appropriate representatives of the Independent Monitoring Committee (IMC) and the NSW Environment Protection Authority (EPA).

-A Community Forum was held following the 2017 Strategy Review to share findings with the broader community.
-International experts and the IMC hydrogeologist presented to 60 attendees.
+A Community Forum was first held in 2017 following the Botany Groundwater Strategy Review Workshop and again in 2020 to share findings with the broader community with International experts and the IMC hydrogeologist.

 Annual Technology Review Reports

 In accordance with the VMP, Orica must consider best practice technology in the remediation of Dense Non-Aqueous Phase Liquid (DNAPL) and groundwater containing dissolved phase contaminants, through continued review of relevant, emerging technologies and ongoing investigation of the practical application and effectiveness of these technologies in relation to the remediation.
 Orica must also provide an annual written report to the EPA on the progress of the reviews and investigations.